 The Inter-American Court of Human Rights (IACtHR) and the European Court of Human Rights have decided cases regarding States’ failure to recognize property and cultural rights of indigenous peoples.
 For example, in Kaliña and Lokono Peoples v.
 Suriname the IACtHR held Suriname responsible for the violation of the rights to recognition of juridical personality, property, political participation, and access to information based on the State’s failure to recognize the legal agency of indigenous and tribal peoples, evaluate their claims to collective title to the territory, ensure their access to and participation in the nature reserves, and weigh the communities’ input and the social and environmental impact on mining concessions.
 See I/A Court H.R., Kaliña and Lokono Peoples v.
 Suriname.
 Merits, Reparations and Costs.
 Judgment of November 25, 2015.
 Series C No. 309.

-The European Court, on the other hand, has established that the European Convention does not guarantee specific rights to minorities and, most recently, has dismissed three applications raising land claims by minority groups.
+The European Court, on the other hand, has recently dismissed three applications raising land claims by minority groups.
 See Giovanna Gismondi, Denial of Justice: The Latest Indigenous Land Disputes before the European Court of Human Rights and the Need for an Expansive Interpretation of Protocol 1 (2017), 21.